 You might also hear it called “fulminant hepatic failure” or “acute liver failure.”
 It can quickly become life-threatening.
-Get medical attention right away if you or someone you know shows any signs.
+Get medical attention right away if you or someone close to you shows any signs.

 Your liver can fail if its cells get damaged and stop working.
 Fulminant hepatitis is most often caused by: